modolabs/Kurogo-Mobile-Web/docs/mobiweb-modules/map.rst

 Some key functions in javascripts/map-ip.js:

+.. function:: loadImage(imageURL, imageID)

-* loadImage(imageURL, imageID) populates the map image holder with the image from imageURL (or a blank image if the request image has not been loaded yet).
+  populates the map image holder with the image from imageURL (or a blank image if the request image has not been loaded yet).

+.. function:: getMapURL(strBaseURL, includeSelect)

-* getMapURL(strBaseURL, includeSelect) constructs a query to the WMS server given initial or updated values for the bounding box.
+  constructs a query to the WMS
+  server given initial or updated values for the bounding box.

+.. function:: scroll(dir)

-* scroll(dir) translates the bounding box boundaries based on the direction that was selected and reloads the map image.
+  translates the bounding box boundaries based on the direction that was selected and reloads the map image.

+.. function:: recenter()

-* recenter() resets the bounding box boundaries to their initial values and reloads the map image.
+  resets the bounding box boundaries to their initial values and reloads the map image.

+.. function:: zoomout()

-* zoomout() increases the distance between the bounding box boundaries and reloads the map image.
+  increases the distance between the bounding box boundaries and reloads the map image.

+.. function:: zoomin()

-* zoomin() decreases the distance between bounding box boundaries and reloads the map image.
+  decreases the distance between bounding box boundaries and reloads the map image.

+.. function:: checkIfMoved()

-* checkIfMoved() checks a hasMoved variable which is set to true when the user scrolls or zooms the map.
+  checks a hasMoved variable which is set to true when the user scrolls or zooms the map.

+.. function:: saveOptions(strFormID)

-* saveOptions(strFormID) checks the status of every checkbox; if they are inconsistent with the map shown, the map image is reloaded.
+  checks the status of every checkbox; if they are inconsistent with the map shown, the map image is reloaded.

-The function jumpbrowse(objSelect) doesn’t seem to be used anywhere?
+.. function:: jumpbrowse(objSelect)

+   This function is no longer used and should be removed at some point.

 ^^^^^^^^^^^^^^^^^^^^^^^
 mobi-web/map/detail.php